romenrg/romenrg.github.com/source/_posts/2017-12-31-continuous-integration-delivery-deployment.markdown

 ## Continuous Delivery vs Continuous Deployment

-Once the extended Continuous Integration is set, we may decide to continue making deployments faster and safer.
-The next step would be automating deployments to production.
+Once Continuous Integration is set, we may decide to continue improving our processes.
+The next step would be automating deployments to production, making them faster and safer.
 Here is where the two remaining techniques (Continuous Delivery and Continuous Deployment) subtly differ, as can be see in the following diagram:

 <a href="/images/continuous_delivery_vs_deployment.png"><img src="/images/continuous_delivery_vs_deployment.png" alt="Diagram showing usual stages of Continuous Integration and the differences between Continuous Delivery and Continuous Deployment" /></a>